-Description Standard Service Level Solid Waste Removal Premise based removal (Residential Frequency) I N/A Premise based removal (Business Frequency) N/A Bulk Removal (Frequency) N/A Removal Bags provided(Yes/No) N/A Garden refuse removal Included (Yes/No) N/A Street Cleaning Frequency in CBD N/A N/A Street Cleaning Frequency in areas excluding CBD N/A N/A (24hours/48hours/longer) N/A N/A N/A N/A Clearing of illegal dumping (24hours/48hours/longer) Recycling or environmentally friendly practices(Yes/No) N/A Licenced landfill site(Yes/No) N/A Water Service Water Quality rating (Blue/Green/Brown/N0 drop) consumers) Indigents only Frequency of meter reading? (per month, per year) per month consumption over (two month's/three month's/longer period) three months before reverting back to actual readings? (months) 4 months cases of service interruption (complete the sub questions) One service connection affected (number of hours) 3 Hours Up to 5 service connection affected (number of hours) 8 Hours Up to 20 service connection affected (number of hours) day Feeder pipe larger than 800mm (number of hours) 4 Hours municipality? protection activities as part of your operations?
+Description Standard Service Level Solid Waste Removal Premise based removal (Residential Frequency) N/A Premise based removal (Business Frequency) N/A Bulk Removal (Frequency) N/A Removal Bags provided(Yes/No) N/A Garden refuse removal Included (Yes/No) N/A Street Cleaning Frequency in CBD N/A Street Cleaning Frequency in areas excluding CBD N/A (24hours/48hours/longer) N/A Clearing of illegal dumping (24hours/48hours/longer) N/A Recycling or environmentally friendly practices(Yes/No) N/A Licenced landfill site(Yes/No) N/A Water Service Water Quality rating (Blue/Green/Brown/N0 drop) consumers) Indigents only Frequency of meter reading? (per month, per year) per month consumption over (two month's/three month's/longer period) three months before reverting back to actual readings? (months) 4 months cases of service interruption (complete the sub questions) One service connection affected (number of hours) 3 Hours Up to 5 service connection affected (number of hours) 8 Hours Up to 20 service connection affected (number of hours) day Feeder pipe larger than 800mm (number of hours) 4 Hours municipality? protection activities as part of your operations?
 (Yes/No) Yes How long does it take to replace faulty water meters? (days) 2 days operational at this stage?
-(Yes/No) Yes 165 Electricity Service month?
+(Yes/No) Yes Electricity Service month?
 N/A operational?
 (Yes/No) N/A ripple control system?
-N/A year) N/A (two month's/three month's/longer period) N/A before reverting back to actual readings? (months) Duration before availability of electricity is restored in cases N/A of breakages (immediately/one day/two days/longer) N/A (Yes/no) N/A protection activities as part of your operations?
+N/A year) N/A (two month's/three month's/longer period) N/A before reverting back to actual readings? (months) N/A Duration before availability of electricity is restored in cases of breakages (immediately/one day/two days/longer) N/A (Yes/no) N/A protection activities as part of your operations?
 (Yes/No) N/A How long does it take to replace faulty meters? (days) N/A prevention of electricity theft?
-(Yes/No) N/A N/A (Good/Bad) N/A N/A customer upon a written request? (days) service where existing infrastructure can be used? (working N/A Service where existing initiastructure can be used?
-(WOIKING
+(Yes/No) N/A (Good/Bad) N/A customer upon a written request? (days) N/A service where existing infrastructure can be used? (working IN/A days) N/A 61 I D